govau/design-system-components/CONTRIBUTING.md

 If you’d like to contribute code, first, you will need to run the components locally.

-💡 Building the components is only necessary if you want to contribute to it.
+💡 Building the components is only necessary if you want to contribute them.
 If you want to use the modules in your own project, install them via npm as described in [How to use](./README.md#how-to-use).

 To build this project you have to install [lerna](https://github.com/lerna/lerna) globally after cloning it via `npm install -g lerna` and run: